kytta/www/content/blog/one-month-full-time.md

 ## Anticipation

 The two-plus months that took place between the signing of my contract and my first work day felt like an eternity.
 My mind was alternating between two polar opposite states.
-On one hand, I was bored and empty and I couldn't wait until I would finally start working.
+On one hand, I was bored and empty, and I couldn't wait until I would finally start working.
 On the other hand, I was afraid of quickly losing interest, burning out, and of the eternal commute.

 Before I even finished writing my bachelor's thesis, I imagined doing a lot of work on myself in the free period until I would start working.
 Alas, I didn't achieve even a tiny bit of it.
 Most days I was just relaxing — I guess, almost 6 years of university education left their weight on me.
 And I am very happy to have spent these days so 'unproductively'.